hawzie197/angular5-material-skeleton/README.md

 # Notice
-This repo is under rapid development and the skeleton will be updated a couple times a week until 2/1/2018 Great things are coming!
+This repo is under rapid development and the skeleton will be updated a couple times a week until 2/1/2018.
+If you would like to contribute to this skeleton, please create a pull request or email me at mhawes24@gmail.com.
+Thanks!
+Great things are coming!

 Next steps: